 Mezzanine floors are often used to create extra space in commercial and residential buildings.
 They are built between two floors taking the advantage offered by high ceilings.
 However, before getting these floors installed, there are several regulations and codes to be adhered to according to the laws of the land.
-Since a load is being added to the base of the building, it is necessary to take a look at all the factors before going ahead with mezzanine floors in Chennai.
+Since a load is being added to the base of the building, it is necessary to take a look at all the factors before going ahead with mezzanine floors in India.

 Although the building regulations might seem a bit daunting, they have been put in place to ensure the safety of the building and its residents.

 Let’s take a look at some of the building regulations in relation to installing mezzanine floors: